linuxdeepin/deepin-system-monitor/assets/deepin-system-monitor/system-monitor/en_US/system-monitor.md

 #### Adjust Process Order

-You can adjust the process order by Name, CPU, User, Memory, Upload, Download, Disk read, Disk write, PID, Nice and Priority.
+You can adjust the process order by Name, CPU, User, Memory, Shared memory, Virtual memory, Upload, Download, Disk read, Disk write, PID, Nice and Priority.

 - On the System Monitor interface, click the tabs in the top of the process list to sort the processes.
 Multiple clicks allow sorting from low to high or high to low.
 - Right-click the top tabs to check the options you want to view or uncheck the options you want to hide.